-Cat Calorie & Feeding Calculator
+Cat Calorie Calculator & Feeding Guide

 BCS 3 - Ideal: Ribs felt with slight fat covering.
 Waist visible from above.
 Slight belly tuck.